AhmedHosniFahmi/Security_notes/CPTS/Password Attacks/Windows Attacks.md

 - Use [Hash Crack Technique](#hash-crack-technique) mentioned above to crack the dumped hashes.

 > [!Note]
-> CrackMapExec to accomplish the same steps shown above, all with one command.
+> CrackMapExec can accomplish the same steps shown above, all with one command.
 > `crackmapexec smb <IP> --local-auth -u <Username> -p <Password> --lsa`
 ## Active Directory & NTDS.dit Attacks
 Extracting hashes from the NTDS database (ntds.dit) on a Domain Controller.